 More information can be found online by visiting the Volunteering & Coaching Academy pages of the Saints Sport website.
 To register your interest in volunteering on either of our volunteering projects please contact Claire Scott (Sports Development Manager):

-In May 2019, Charlotte Corbett, Saints Netball Vice-President, traveled to Cape Town to take part in this project.
+In May 2019 Saints Netball’s Charlotte Corbett traveled to Cape Town to take part in this project.
 Her experience was extremely profound, here Charlotte explains more: